 I took all the shouty energy vampires that had been shredding my spirit (like fear and self doubt) and I put them in a jar that I labelled No Longer Required.
 I stopped telling myself that I wasn’t a photographer and I began taking pictures.
 I stopped telling myself that I wasn’t a writer and I began writing.

 The more I embraced my creative path the stronger my wings became.
-I noticed that my greatest feelings of freedom would come when I was immersed in creativity.
+I noticed that my greatest feelings of freedom and bravery would come when I was immersed in creativity.
 By giving myself permission to be guided by my own flow, I was able to shake off the weight of the opinions of the World.

 I began to get more clarity on who I really was, and just as importantly, who I wasn’t.
 Creativity became my meditation and my greatest teacher.

 I started to lift off the many layers of societal conditioning and accepted norms.
 I realized that there were spaces in between the labels and language I had become accustomed to using.
 And I realized that I could decide how to fill those spaces.